Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

   - output param: AudioBuffer
   - must return within ~11.6ms
 2. We send the MidiBuffer to the JUCE Synthesiser (not fluidsynth)
-  - informs each note's "voice" of state changes
+  - updates the state of each 'voice' (for example: release the C key)
   - our voice implementation passes `startNote()`, `stopNote()` to fluidsynth
 3. We ask fluidsynth to output 512 samples of audio into AudioBuffer
-  - fluidsynth has its own clock, so it knows this block starts where the previous one ended
+  - fluidsynth has its own clock, so it knows this block starts where the previous block ended
   - fluidsynth has its own sample rate, which we keep updated

 MIDI messages go in.
 We render the MIDI messages through the fluidsynth synthesiser.
 Then we output audio.